-To graduate from Philip Barbour High School, all students are required to earn (22) credits.

-This includes successful completion of course requirements as specified in WV Policy
+To graduate from Philip Barbour High School, students in the class of 2027 and earlier are required to earn 22 credits.
+The class of 2028 and later will be required to earn 23 credits.
+This includes successful completion of course requirements as specified in WV Policy 2510.

-2.1 A non-credit Senior Project (experiential learning) is required of all graduating students.
-This requirement must be completed prior to the seniors last official school day before graduation.

-2.2 In order to graduate, students will complete six hours of approved experiential learning.2.3 Credit for courses will be awarded based upon mastery of the WV College and Career Readiness Standards.
-Students demonstrating mastery will be provided the opportunity to advance to the next grade level.

-2.4 All students shall be scheduled for a full instructional day for each of their four high school years.
+- 2.1 A non-credit Senior Project (experiential learning) is required of all graduating students.
+This requirement must be completed prior to the seniors last official school day before graduation. - 2.2 In order to graduate, students will complete six hours of approved experiential learning. - 2.3 Credit for courses will be awarded based upon mastery of the WV College and Career Readiness Standards.
+Students demonstrating mastery will be provided the opportunity to advance to the next grade level. - 2.4 All students shall be scheduled for a full instructional day for each of their four high school years.
 Students may apply for dual credit or college release courses according to procedures.
 The principal will make all final determinations regarding a student's graduation or credit status at the school level.